Child Support Services v. Camacho: When a party aware of his right to object to a commissioner acting as a judge fails to do so, consent is implied.

 FACTS: F was ordered to pay child support (c/s) for two children at a default hearing in 1998.
 Over the years, there were numerous subsequent c/s orders signed by Commissioner.
 Numerous motions were filed, each of which contained a notice of right to object to the commissioner.
 F had on previous occasions watched an introductory video that explained this right.

-DCSS sought c/s arrearages from F, who defended by proving he had paid more than court ordered amount.
-Commissioner allowed many of the payments, but disallowed F to carry them forward to offset future payments absent an agreement that he could do so.
-Arrearages were calculated commencing 2/09, when F stopped making regular payments.
+DCSS sought c/s arrearages from F, who defended by proving he had paid more than court-ordered amount.
+Commissioner allowed many of the payments but disallowed F to carry them forward to offset future payments absent an agreement that he could do so.
+Arrearages were calculated commencing 2/09 when F stopped making regular payments.

-F filed motion to set aside order, claiming he had not been properly advised of his right to object to having a commissioner decide the matter.
-Commissioner denied motion, finding F was fully aware of his right to object to having a commissioner decide the matter but failed to do so until after the ruling was made.
+F filed a motion to set aside order, claiming he had not been properly advised of his right to object to having a commissioner decide the matter.
+Commissioner denied the motion, finding F was fully aware of his right to object to having a commissioner decide the matter but failed to do so until after the ruling was made.
 F appealed and Court of Appeal affirmed.

 HELD: In light of F’s actual awareness of his right to object, the commissioner was authorized to hear and decide the motion.

 Family Code section 4251 requires that these sorts of c/s hearings be heard by a commissioner acting as a temporary judge, unless a party objects.
 If a party objects to the commissioner acting as a temporary judge, the commissioner is still empowered to hear the matter, make findings of fact and issue a recommended order.
 If there is no objection to the recommended order within 10 court days, a judge shall ratify it as the order of the court.
 If a timely objection is made to the recommended order, then the party is entitled to a hearing de novo before a judge.